SobennaStory/drupal-profile-compilation/README.md

 This approach allows for matching users even if there are slight variations in naming conventions or additional information in the username.

+All users are currently loaded before matching begins with each CSV entry.

 #### Points of Concern

 - Email: Currently set as 'cps-vo-test-' + CSV email.
 This is a placeholder to avoid sending actual emails.